nothin-special/security-logs/README.md

-## Each lab contains:
+## 📂 Each Lab Contains
-- Recon
-- Exploitation
-- Privilege escalation
-- Flags / post-exploitation
-- Remediation notes (if applicable)
+📝 Summary – Overview of the lab and its objectives
+🔍 Recon – Scanning and enumeration techniques used
+💥 Exploitation – Vulnerabilities identified and exploited 🚀 Privilege Escalation – How elevated access was achieved 🏁 Flags / Post-Exploitation – Captured flags and what was done after access 🛠️ Remediation Notes – Suggested fixes or mitigations (if applicable)

 ---